Jason Van Dyke Moved To New York Prison Forbes Calls One Of America’s ‘Cushiest’

 It has also been home to a number of high profile and celebrity inmates.

-In February Van Dyke was attacked and beaten in a federal prison in Connecticut.
+In February Van Dyke was attacked and beaten shortly after his arrival at FCI Danbury.

 “I cannot and will not stand by somebody hurting my husband,” Tiffany Van Dyke said.
 “We are done being hurt.
 I’m standing up for my husband right now because he can’t.
 He cannot stand up for himself and fight anymore.”

-A representative for Van Dyke’s legal team confirmed the transfer, but it was not immediately clear when or why the transfer took place.
+A representative for Van Dyke’s legal team confirmed the transfer from Danbury to Otisville, but it was not immediately clear when or why the transfer took place.